 Based on how close Jesus was to John, some of Jesus’ disciples assumed that John will live forever.
 In John 21:21-23, we read: “When Peter saw him (John), he said to Jesus, ‘Lord, what about this man?’
 Jesus said to him, ‘If it is my will that he remains until I come, what is that to you?
 Follow me!’
 The saying spread abroad among the brethren that this disciple was not to die; yet Jesus did not say to him that he was not to die, but, ‘If it is my will that he remains until I come, what is that to you?’”

 John had a close and personal relationship with Jesus.
 When he wrote his letter as contained in today’s first reading, John aimed to prove that Jesus was not a figment of imagination but “that which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon and touched with our hands…”

 John ran faster than Peter to the tomb not because he was younger, but out of a feeling of love and devotion to a dear friend.
 He got there first but waited for Peter (as a mark of respect) before going in.
 John gave an eye-witness account of the resurrection and concluded by declaring his faith: “he saw and believed.”

+Now, where do all these lead to?
 As part of our Christmas celebrations, the story of John the beloved draws us to open our hearts to love Jesus as a friend and brother.
-It is not enough that we eat rice and chicken to celebrate Jesus’ birth, we must also enter into personal relationships with Jesus just as John did.
+It is not enough that we eat rice and chicken to celebrate Jesus’ birth, we must also enter into a personal relationship with Jesus just as John did.